Promote to Case

 Note This option is not available for Inbox Items that are found to match a Case in the Void, Nullified, Voiding, or Nullifying lifecycle state or a Case in the lifecycle state with the Deleted state type.
 The Deleted state type can only be mapped to one lifecycle state.

-Mark as Follow-Up Select this option to link the Inbox Item to an In-Flight Case An open Case that has not completed case processing (generally in any state before Approved, Closed, or Superseded).
+Mark as Follow-Up Select this option to link the Inbox Item to an In-Flight Case An open Case that has not completed case processing (generally in any state before Approved, Closed, or Superseded). and indicate it should be merged with the Case.
+In order for the action to be successful, the Case must not have completed processing and can not be in a prohibited state.

 If you select this option, the state changes to Marked as Follow-up and a new section, Inbox Item has been marked as a follow-up, appears on the Inbox Item with a link to the associated Case.
 Note that an administrator must configure the Inbox Item page layout in order for this section to appear.
 This lets the Case Processor know there is new information on the Inbox Item that should be merged with the In-Flight Case.